 Transactions recorded within the selected period only

-This means that the retained earnings in the Trial Balance show the opening balance at the start of the selected period, before recognizing any current-year profits or losses.
+In the Trial Balance, retained earnings are presented as an opening balance, shown under Debit or Credit depending on the balance. at the start of the selected period, before recognizing any current-year profits or losses.

 The Balance Sheet Reflects the Financial Position up to a Specific Date